 - Ability to scan QR codes and transmit PSBTs via QR codes.

 - Code reorganization to comply with Micropython best practices.

 - Implemented new device drivers for Passport components including camera, screen and keypad.

 - New keypad controller to allow for more advanced input, such as long-presses.

 We created a font converter to generate python code from BDF fonts.
 This can be seen on our Github.

-Foundation Devices recently raised a pre-seed round to fund development and production of Passport.
+Foundation Devices recently raised an angel round to fund development and production of Passport.
 Thank you to our investors for enabling us to build a hardware company that believes in open source, sovereignty, and privacy.

 Learn more about Passport and preorder your Founder’s Edition below, limited to 1000 units!